ordina-jworks/ordina-jworks.github.io/_posts/2016-05-29-Monitoring-with-Prometheus.md

 Prometheus servers store all metrics locally.
 They can run rules over this data and generate new time series, or trigger alerts.
 Servers also provide an API to query the data.
-PromDash utilizes this functionality and can be used to build dashboards.
+Grafana utilizes this functionality and can be used to build dashboards.

 Finally,
 Prometheus servers know which targets to scrape from due to service discovery,